payne911/SR-ResCNN-Keras/README.md

 ```

 ### Pre-trained models
-I have two pre-trained models.
-An earlier one that used 14 images (that were data augmented) and the `Adam` optimizer.
+I have three pre-trained models.

+`my_model.h5`: An earlier one that used 14 images (that were data augmented) and the `Adam` optimizer.

-And another one that used the whole real data set I had set aside while developing the code.
+`my_full_model.h5`: Another one that used a much bigger part of the real dataset I had set aside while developing the code.
 That one used the `Adadelta` optimizer.

+Those two are actually restricted to having input of dimension ``128x128x3``.

+After discussing with a friend, I realized that I could actually train this model to allow varying input sizes for predictions... hence the third model.

+``unrestricted_model.h5``: This model uses the `Adadelta` optimizer and was trained with smaller sized inputs to permit bigger batch sizes (shorter train times, but more epochs required to achieve same accuracy).

-They are both in the `save` folder.
-The first one is `my_model.h5` and the second one is `my_full_model.h5`.
-Both these files include the weights AND the optimizer's state (so that you can train with that too).
+They are all in the `save` folder.
+All these files include the weights AND the optimizer's state (so that you can train with that too).

 I plan on providing the architecture as a JSON and the weights as individual files so that those can be used as "ready for integration" (I believe Android requires those files, though I still need to look that up).